 Was this, academically speaking, a waste of time?
 Would we have been more dutifully engaged if we had been sitting in our offices revising lesson plans?
 I will never believe it.
 To do so I would have to desert my idea of a faculty as an on-going interdisciplinary symposium.

 There is an honored Spanish tradition called the tertulia.
 Friends meet on a regular basis in a bar, café, wherever for conversation.
 There are literary tertulias, political, and so on.
 I was a member of a literary one in Spain years ago.
 And I have been a member of a kind of general tertulia here at the college for the past few years.
 Every Wednesday at 5PM we meet for pre-class dinner in an academic conference room and talk.
 The topic is always different but never shop-talk.
 No one may ask “What happened in your department meeting last week?”
 Sitting around the table are, besides me, the regulars: a rhetorician and literary scholar, a philosopher, a musicologist, a social worker, a geologist, a musician, an historian, a sexologist, a security guard.
+And schedules permitting in any given semester, the occasionals and semi-regulars: a painter, two more geologists, a physicist, a mathematician, another rhetorician, another historian, another philosopher, an actor, a singer, another literary scholar, a retired colonel/economist, and, when he is on leave, a recent philosophy graduate making a career in Air force special operations.
 Anyone who thinks the life of the mind is not both exciting and convivial is out of his or her mind.

 Samuel Hux is Professor of Philosophy Emeritus at York College of the City University of New York.
 He has published in Dissent, The New Republic, Saturday Review, Moment, Antioch Review, Commonweal, New Oxford Review, Midstream, Commentary, Modern Age, Worldview, The New Criterion and many others.